 Kids Fly Safe Airplane Safety Harness

 The Cares Safety Restraint System is the only FAA approved child flying safety device.
 If you don’t plan to fly with a car seat, then this is what you need.
-It is very compact and only weighs 1 pound, and it is also very easy to install.
-It is adjustable and can fit most airplane seats.
-It is designed for children over 1 year of age.
+It is very compact, weighs 1 pound, very easy to install, adjustable and can fit most airplane seats.
+The Cares Safety Restraint System is designed for children over 1 year of age.
 The weight limit is 22 – 44 pounds and up to 40 inches tall.

-How To Transport Your Car Seat Through The Airport
+Transporting Your Travel Car Seat Through The Airport

 Both car seats, the EvenFlo Maestro and Safety 1st Guide 65 listed above can be transported through the airport using a car seat stroller when you fly with a car seat.
 When Aiden is sleeping or tired, my husband or I pull him in it, and when he is awake, he pulls it himself.
 There are several different types depending on the type of car seat you have and it makes traveling with a car seat so much easier.

-How To Ticket Counter Check Your Car Seat
+How To Ticket Counter Check Your Travel Car Seat

 If you plan to travel with a car seat and plan to gate check it or ticket counter check it, a travel car seat bag is a must.
 This will ensure that it is kept clean and free from scratches and more when you fly with kids.
 TSA is known to toss luggage around, and your car seat will be tossed around as well.
 There are car seat covers that you can wear like a backpack and there are car seat covers that you can roll through the airport.
 Make sure to pick the one that works best for you.

-This car seat is not approved for use on airplanes, but we do use it for short trips via Taxi/Uber/Lyft etc when we travel.
+These booster seats are not approved for use on airplanes, but it can be used it for short trips via Taxi/Uber/Lyft etc when we travel.
 I prefer Aiden in a 5 point harness but when we travel and public transportation, this booster seat does the trick.
 Make sure your child fits the weight limits first.
 It it designed for kids 4 years and up who weigh at least 40lbs.
 You can watch the video I did below comparing both travel booster seats.

 Flying With Kids: Other Must Have Items

 Finding out about this pillow has been a game changer for us when we fly with kids.
 The kids love it, and we love it even more.
-As you can see below they slept comfortably on the pillow and most of the flight to Tokyo which was awesome!
+As you can see below, the kids slept comfortably on the flight to Copenhagen which was awesome!

 These airplane tray covers have also been such a gem.
-The boys can store their toys and crayons in the pockets and then I don’t have to worry so much about how dirty the tray is (I’ve seen people change their kids diapers on there, and who knows if it’s cleaned after every flight).
+The boys can store their toys and crayons in the pockets and I don’t have to worry about the dirty tray.
+I’ve seen people change their kids diapers on there, and who knows if it’s cleaned after every flight.
 This is also good to have when you fly with kids.

-I hope this post was helpful in guiding you on the best travel car seat, as well as how to navigate the airport with a car seat and fly with a car seat!
+I hope this post was helpful in guiding you on the best travel car seat, as well as how to navigate the airport with a car seat.